masx200/Gemini-CLI-UI/public/icons/generate-icons.md

 - icon-512x512.png

 You can use any icon generator tool or create them manually.
-The icons should be square and represent your Claude Code UI application.
+The icons should be square and represent your gemini Code UI application.

 For a quick solution, you can: